ranjanistic/knotters/CONTRIBUTING.md

 ### User Flow

 The previous section roughly explains the code structure of this project.
 Now, we need to look at the project from user's point of view.
+You can, if you want to, read the details page for user oriented explanation of terminologies and features of the platform by visiting [The landing page](https://knotters.org/landing/) of Knotters.

 The following steps intend to explain how a user is expected to move around our platform, and therefore will also explain the features of this platform.